globaldatanet/aws-firewall-factory/CONTRIBUTING.md

 When you're finished with the changes, create a pull request, also known as a PR.

-- Fill the "Ready for review" template so that we can review your PR.
-This template helps reviewers understand your changes as well as the purpose of your pull request.

 - Don't forget to [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are solving one.

 - Enable the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so the branch can be updated for a merge.